 In terms of features, the D-Link is simplicity itself.
 Rated at 300Mbps, it only uses the 2.4GHz band so doesn’t offer the contention-reducing abilities of 5GHz, nor the speed of AC.
 What it lacks in extras, however, it makes up for in ease of use and basic performance.

 A side-mounted WPS button can be used to connect to your router automatically.
 Alternatively, a manual option allows you connect to its default Wi-Fi signal and it will automatically take you to a setup page when you open your browser.

 It offers a clear choice of using either a different SSID for your extended network or the same as your original network (we recommend using different ones to save confusion), and you can choose whether to copy the same password or add a new one.

 Performance is great, quite possibly due to the lack of competing wireless bands to deal with.
 The D-Link came in second at 7m (22.4Mbps) and fourth at 20m (13.6Mbps).

-For an extender that can be had for as little as £20 it’s a great option if you only need 2.4GHz extension.
+For an extender that costs as little as £20, it’s a great option if you only need 2.4GHz extension.

 - Low cost

 - Average speeds